distribution-explorer/distribution-explorer.github.io/_sources/discrete/negative_binomial.rst.txt

 PMF and CDF plots
 -----------------

 **Note**: Quantile setting of both parameters for a Negative Binomial distribution is a challenging problem for a few reasons.
-First, there is no guarantee that a parameter set exists to give two specified value-quantile pairs can be obtained.
+First, there is no guarantee that a parameter set exists to give two specified value-quantile pairs.
 Secondly, in other cases, there is a degeneracy of parameters that give the same quantiles.
 As an example, if we wished for 4 to be the 2.5th percentile and 17 to be the 97.5th percentile, we could achieve this with :math:`\alpha = 100` and :math:`\beta = 10`, with :math:`\alpha = 350` and :math:`\beta = 35`, with :math:`\alpha = 10^9` and :math:`\beta = 10^8`, and countless other combinations.
 (This is because the large :math:`\alpha` limit is Poisson.)
 So, instead of manipulating two parameters to hit two quantiles, we can lock one parameter and set the other parameter to give a single desired percentile.
 In the :math:`\alpha`-:math:`\beta` formulation, we fix :math:`\alpha`, and in the :math:`\mu\text{-}\phi` formulation, we fix :math:`\mu`.

 In the α-β formulation: